Siena, Italy: The Heart of the Tuscany!

 General information about Siena

-Siena is not only popular with tourists but it is also a vibrant student city.
+Siena is not only popular with tourists, but it is also a vibrant student city.
 Almost 20,000 students attend the University of Siena, which gives the old city a youthful charm.
-Additionally, the city is famous for the delicious Christmas pastry Panforte, a firm cake made of nuts, candied fruits, cinnamon and honey.
+In the center there are many fabulous restaurants, nice cafés as well as delicatessen stores with delicacies from the surroundings of Siena.
+Additionally, the city is famous for the delicious Christmas pastry Panforte, a firm cake made of nuts, candied fruits, cinnamon and honey, which you should definitely try during your trip.

 On a city trip, there are so many amazing things to do in Siena.
 Most of the attractions are located directly in the old town, which you can explore on foot via a city-walk.
 In order not to lose the overview, here are the best places to visit in Siena at a glance.